soobinrho/dotfiles-personal/README.md

 However, there was a time in which I needed to SSH into my second laptop from my primary laptop.

-So, here's how I set up SSH server on my second laptop.
+So, here's how I set up a SSH server on my second laptop.
 Port 22 is likely to be secure as long as it is updated to the latest version, and `sshd_config` is configured securely as shown two sections below.
 Nevertheless,